jmwohl/Openframe-Keystroke/README.md

-# Openframe-GPIO
+# Openframe-Keystroke

-An example plugin which makes GPIO available to the frame controller.
+An example plugin which makes Keystrokes available to the frame controller.

 ### How To: Openframe Frame Plugins